Sylvia Lehmann

-Sylvia Lehmann (born 23 April 1954) is a German politician of the Social Democratic Party (SPD) who has been serving as a member of the Bundestag from the state of Brandenburg since 2019.
+Sylvia Lehmann (born 23 April 1954) is a German politician of the Social Democratic Party (SPD) who served as a member of the Bundestag from the state of Brandenburg from 2019 to 2025.

 Political career

 Between 2004 and 2019 Lehmann was a member of the State Parliament of Brandenburg.

-Lehmann has been a member of the German Bundestag since 3 December 2019 replacing Manja Schüle, representing the Dahme-Spreewald – Teltow-Fläming III – Oberspreewald-Lausitz I constituency.
+Lehmann became a member of the German Bundestag on 3 December 2019 replacing Manja Schüle, representing the Dahme-Spreewald – Teltow-Fläming III – Oberspreewald-Lausitz I constituency.
 In that capacity, she serves on the Committee on Food and Agriculture.

-In 2024 she announced that she isn't seeking re-election for Bundestag.
+In 2024 she announced that she would not seek re-election in the Bundestag.